DanielTC342/Re_Zero_NLP_Project/README.md

 - Develop the retrieval engine to identify narrative episodes based on vector similarity.

 ### Third Phase (Test)
-- Evaluate retrieval quality using Precision@k, Recall@k, and Top-k Accuracy.
+- Evaluate retrieval quality using Precision@k and Top-k Accuracy.
 - Measure generative quality and coherence with ROUGE and cosine similarity between retrieved and generated text.

 ### Fourth Phase (Advanced Optimization)